fiveloop/BenchRestTest/README.md

 ## Source Code Comments

 The source code has extensive comments.
 The comments follow Microsoft's standard syntax for [documentation comments](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments) to facilitate automated documentation generation.

+## Do you have any stretch goals for this application?

+Yes!
+I would love to reimplement this in other languages such as Java, Javascript or Python (probably in that order).